Joe Rowe (American football)

-Joseph Rowe III (born December 8, 1973) is an American former professional football cornerback who played one season for the St Louis Rams in 1997, and was on the Green Bay Packers practice squad for a season.
-He also played for the Scottish Claymores in 1999.
+Joseph Rowe III (born December 8, 1973) is an American former professional football player who was a cornerback for one season with the St Louis Rams of the National Football League (NFL) in 1997.
+He played college football for the Virginia Cavaliers.
+He was on the Green Bay Packers practice squad for a season, and also played for the Scottish Claymores in 1999.